brendanjcaffrey/march-madness/README.md

 * Be sure to download both ruby and the DevKit.
 For this project we are using Ruby 2.0.0
 * Run the ruby installer.
 There should be no errors.
 * Follow [these](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit) directions for the DevKit.
+* For me I had to manually change my config.yml when installing the dev kit.
+I added ` - C:\Program Files\Ruby200-x64` to the last line.
+But you will need to make sure that path name matches where ruby is installed on your machine.
+* For me I had to make sure ruby and the ruby devkit were installed to locations without a space in the path.